dereknovak/LS180-LS/study_guide2.md

     - A decimal number with X number of `digits` and `precision` after decimal
 - `real`
     - Floating point number, any amount of digits
+- `serial`
+    - Used to create integer identifiers that are auto-incrementing and cannot contain a null value.

 ### Date / Time